nsavageJVM/Eduonix-Docker/ReadMe.md

-## build image with tag 'DockerDevelopment' and run first application
+## build image and  run first application
 `docker build -t <your docker id>/<your repository id> .`